Zzh-tju/DIoU-darknet/README.md

     learning_rate=0.00025
     burn_in=4000

-Then, resume the run from a specific iteration's weight file or in the case below, the backup, passing in the GPUs to run with using:
+If you want to resume the run from a specific iteration's weight file or in the case below, the backup, passing in the GPUs to run with using:

 ```
 ./darknet detector train cfg/voc-diou.data cfg/voc-diou.cfg backup/yourpath/voc-diou_30000.weights -gpus 0,1